 Keep you Résumé and Cover Letter on TARGET for your NEXT job - It is an idiom to say that you and I both want to "stand out from the crowd", most people do!.
 Use targeted and striking information about your knowledge, professional skills, personal attributes and appropriateness for the Job you are applying for and highlight why you are the right candidate for the role or position.

-FiFO STAFF recommends the employment of Key Words in you in your Résumé or CV for every application!
-Use targeted keywords and acronyms when appropriate in your Résumé: Safety First Approach, Committed to Zero Harm, JHA’s, JSA's, JSEA's, Take 5's, Toolbox Talks, Step Backs, STARRT Cards, SWMS, Take 5's, CRM's, Risk Assessments, Team Player, Problem-solving ability etc etc. Include as many appropriate and on target keywords as possible!
+FIFO STAFF recommends the employment of Key Words in you in your Résumé or CV for every application!
+Use targeted keywords and acronyms when appropriate in your Résumé: Safety First Approach, Committed to Zero Harm, JHA’s, JSA's, JSEA's, Take 5's, Toolbox Talks, Step Backs, STARRT Cards, SWMS, Take 5's, CRM's, Take Time Assessments, Risk Assessments, Team Player, Problem-solving ability etc etc. Include as many appropriate and on target keywords as possible!

 Be specific and concise in your Résumé about your professional skills and personal attributes.
 Less is more!
 Keep your Résumé and Cover Letter concise and on TARGET and in "tune" with your NEXT Role or Job!
 What do you bring to the table?